Connection between cosmological time and the constants of Nature: Introduction

-The rest of the paper is spent formalizing what to do in multi-time situations and how to change the ``time zone'', as already sketched in~\cite{Myletter} and reviewed in Section~\ref{multitime}.
-For this purpose, we need to generalize the admittedly ``aspirational'' constructions in Section~\ref{IdealClocks}, typically possible only when one fluid dominates the Universe.
-This is done in Section~\ref{MSSDSR}, where we show how minisuperspace can be seen as a dispersive medium, with wave-numbers that can be position and frequency dependent.
+The rest of the paper is spent formalizing how to change the clock in multi-fluid situations, as already sketched in~\cite{Myletter} and reviewed in Section~\ref{multitime}.
+In Section~\ref{MSSDSR} we show how minisuperspace can be seen as a dispersive medium, with wave-numbers that can be position and frequency dependent.
 By examining the associated group speed we can then find the equations of motion of the peak of suitable wave functions.
-Using this technique, and assuming that the wave function remains peaked, in Section~\ref{crossover} we prove that the correct semi-classical limit is still obtained in cross-over regions.
+Using this technique (and assuming that the wave function remains peaked) we prove in Section~\ref{crossover} that the correct semi-classical limit is still obtained in cross-over regions.
 We also illuminate the fate of the minority clock once the handover of clocks is completed.
 In Section~\ref{why-swap} we formalize the reasons why a clock should indeed be built with ``what is at hand'', exposing the limitations of minority clocks.
-In a concluding Section we summarize our findings and speculate on their ultimate implications.